carlogammarota/dev-challenger-test/README.md

    server run in localhost:3030

-## I emphasize that the added data is not 100% real.

-## this is the collection for POSTMAN app.
+## this is the collection name for POSTMAN app.
+Can be found in the root folder of the project.
 DEV-CHALLENGE-API.postman_collection

 ## Api Methods